-4.65.
-This heading includes gains or losses on the revaluation of property, plant and equipment used by a charity, and heritage assets and intangible assets.
-This heading should not be used when adjusting for a reversal in a previous charge for impairment.
+$\underline{\textbf{4.62.}\underline{\textbf{4.65.}}}.
+This heading includes gains or losses on the revaluation of property, plant and equipment and equipment are sufficiently as the revaluation of property and the property of the revaluation of property.
+The revaluation of property are the revaluation of property of the revaluation of property and the revaluation of property of the revaluation of the$ used when adjusting for a reversal in a previous charge for impairment.

-- D2: Actuarial gains/(losses) on defined benefit pension schemes - 4.66.
-This heading is used to record actuarial gains or losses on defined benefit pension schemes and post-employment benefit plans. - 4.67.
-Charities which operate defined benefit pension schemes must refer to the SORP module 'Retirement and post-employment benefits', which provides recommendations on the recognition of pension costs, assets and liabilities and their disclosure in the accounts. - D3: Other recognised gains/(losses) - 4.68.
-A charity must insert additional headings to report any other gains and losses required by accounting standards or which company law (when the charity is a company) requires to be recognised outside of a charity's income and expenditure account. - 4.69.
-Items presented within this category include: - where hedge accounting is adopted for that portion of the change in fair value of the hedging instrument that cannot be recognised as income or expenditure; and - foreign exchange gains or losses arising on conversion of non-monetary assets at the end of the reporting period where the valuation, gains or losses on those assets are not accounted for in headings B4, D1 and D2.
+D2: Actuarial gains/(losses) on defined benefit pension schemes

+4.63.4.66.
+This heading is used to record actuarial gains or losses on defined benefit pension schemes and post-employment benefit plans.

+4.64.4.67.
+Charities which operate defined benefit pension schemes must refer to the SORP module 'Retirement and post-employment benefits', which provides recommendations on the recognition of pension costs, assets and liabilities and their disclosure in the accounts.

+D3: Other recognised gains/(losses)

+4.65.4.68.
+A charity must insert additional headings to report any other gains and losses required by accounting standards or which company law (when the charity is a company) requires to be recognised outside of a charity's income and expenditure account.

+4.66.4.69.
+Items presented within this category include:

+- where hedge accounting is adopted for that portion of the change in fair value of the hedging instrument that cannot be recognised as income or expenditure; and - foreign exchange gains or losses arising on conversion of non-monetary assets at the end of the reporting period where the valuation, gains or losses on those assets are not accounted for in headings B4, D1 and D2.